hagnerd/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+    Actions are plain old JavaScript objects that at the very least contain a key of `type`, that contains some identifier for what the action, as well as optional keys including a `payload` which can contain additional information like state to factor into the state update.

+    Reducers are pure functions that take in state, and an action object, and then returns new state.
+For Redux to work, the updates should be immutable (not change the previous state).

+    The Store contains the state for the Redux application, and allows us to interact by dispatching actions, reading state, etc.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+    When using Redux application state is the state that lives in your Redux store, and Component state is state that lives within a Component itself.
+    State that is transient should live in Component state, such as form data that does not need to be persisted until it is submitted.
+If you have state that is needed in many places in your application, it is probably a good idea to store it in Application state.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+    `redux-thunk` is a Redux middleware package that allows you to return a function from an action creator instead of an action, and gets a parameter of `dispatch`, which is the dispatch function from Redux.
+This allows you to use `dispatch` in an asynchronous way such as fetching data, having more control of when an action should be dispatched (i.e. dispatch a loading action when the request starts, a success action when the request success, or a failure action when the request fails).

 ## Project Set Up